 2013 Volvo C70 Review

-The 2013 Volvo C70 doesn’t perform as well as other convertibles in the class, though it offers a comfortable interior and attractive styling.
+Though it offers a comfortable interior and attractive styling, critics say the 2013 Volvo C70 doesn’t perform as well as other convertibles in the class.

-Reviewers appreciate the C70’s comfortable front seats, and note that it has more back-seat space than most convertibles in the class.
+Test drivers appreciate the 2013 Volvo C70’s comfortable front seats, and note that it has more back-seat space than most convertibles in the class.
 The C70’s trunk is also roomy for a hardtop convertible, though some reviewers say that the cabin could use more storage space for small items.
 One test driver also says that while the C70’s interior is attractive, it isn’t quite as nice as what you’ll find in the Audi A5.
 Additionally, some critics write that the C70’s audio and navigation systems can be confusing.
 The 2013 Volvo C70 comes with standard features that include leather seats, dual-zone automatic climate control, rain-sensing windshield wipers, Bluetooth phone and audio streaming and a USB Port.
 Optional features include heated front seats, navigation, parking sensors, an upgraded stereo and a blind spot monitoring system.

 - "The 2013 Volvo C70 boasts a retractable convertible hardtop, a luxurious interior and a smooth ride, though its middling performance doesn't measure up to pricier rivals." -- Edmunds